Commentary: Have we seen the end of Man Utd fans’ wrath?

 It remains to be seen if the league punishes Manchester United for the events.
 If it does impose sanctions that could include docked points and fines, this could hurt the club’s owners more directly than postponed games.
 This would likely divide the fanbase as well.

-If forcing games to be cancelled is not a plausible tactic going forward, especially as the authorities may be more prepared to pre-empt and thwart protestors, then other options are limited.
+If forcing games to be cancelled is not a plausible tactic going forward, especially as the authorities may be more prepared to pre-empt and thwart protesters, then other options are limited.

 Social media campaigns would have no effect on the Glazers.
 It is also unlikely that enough fans would agree to stop buying tickets, shelling out for shirts and paying monthly fees to broadcasters in order to reduce the club’s revenues and make it less attractive for the owners to remain.